spauny/dotmailer-java-client/README.md

 # dotmailer-java-client

-Dotmailer API client written in Java.
+Dotmailer API client written in Java 8.

 Some Examples (more to come):